Close Menu

 In recognition of its importance, the Vogt House earned a spot on the National Register of Historic Places in 2004.
 The nomination specifically cited its connection to Vonnegut and “Slaughterhouse-Five,” acknowledging the home’s role in American literary history.

-Today, the house remains privately owned but stands as a point of interest on literary tours of Iowa City.
+Today, the historic building remains privately owned but stands as a point of interest on literary tours of Iowa City.
 While interior access is restricted, visitors can view the exterior and imagine Vonnegut working on the manuscript that would change his life.

 Kurt Vonnegut Museum and Library

-Though not a home, Indianapolis’ Kurt Vonnegut Museum and Library feels like his true nesting place and is the centerpiece of preservation efforts.
-Located on Indiana Avenue, the museum opened in 2011 and moved to its current expanded location in 2019.
+Though not a home, Indianapolis’ Kurt Vonnegut Museum and Library feels like his true literary sanctuary and is the centerpiece of preservation efforts.
+Located on Indiana Avenue, the museum opened in 2011 and moved to its current expanded location at 543 Indiana Avenue in November 2019.

 The KVML occupies a historic building downtown.
 It houses an impressive collection of artifacts, including his Purple Heart medal, Underwood typewriter, and personal letters.
 Most poignantly, it displays an unopened letter from Vonnegut’s father that arrived while Kurt was a prisoner of war in Germany.